 Tufte & Amazon: The ‘powerpoint style’ is not conducive to meetings

-Amazon meetings begin in silence.
+Hour long amazon meetings instead begin in silence.
 20 minutes of silence.
 Instead of talking, they read the ‘6 pager’, a narrative document that is a key, maybe the most key, communication and discussion tool at the company.
 This is a ‘narrative information multiplier’ as Bryar and Carr describe it.